 If you answered yes to any of the above questions, please provide detailed explanation for all such affirmative answers.
 In addition to providing other relevant material, be sure to include dates and information for related official decisions, actions, reviews, etc. (by you and/or other parties) that affected your employment and/or ministerial standing and/or professional credentials.
 (Field provides space for 2000 characters.)

-MINISTERIAL PROFILE Statement of Consent
+MINISTER PROFILE: Statement of Consent

 "The United Church of Christ recognizes that God calls certain of its members to various forms of ministry in and on behalf of the church for which ecclesiastical authorization is required."
 United Church of Christ Constitution, Article VI, paragraph 21.